alters-mit/multimodal_challenge/doc/api/dataset_trial.md

 - `force` The initial force of the target object as a Vector3 dictionary.

+- `magnebot_position` The initial position of the Magnebot.

-- `target_object_position` The position of the target object after it falls.
-This is used to set a valid initial Magnebot pose.
+- `target_object_position` The final position of the target object.

 - `distractors` Initialization data for the distractor objects.